project8/dripline/Upcoming-changes.md

 - add `set_condition` directive to broadcast (not implemented anywhere currently).
 See description on use protocol
 - Require that ping and broadcast OP_CMD commands are not subject to lockout state.
 Lock and unlock directives should continue to respect lockout keys for particular services/endpoints unless the "force" option is used

+# Additions/changes to glossary

+- "routing key target": all characters in a routing key prior to the first period.
+Complement of the routing key specifier.
+Within implementations of dripline, this is the component commonly used with an exact match when binding a queue, with the RKS generally being wildcarded.

 # Deprecations

 - The T_INFO message type is never used and it is not clear where it would be needed/desired.
 Information could easily be sent either in a T_ALERT or a T_REPLY as appropriate